 Income

 Applicants are given space to report income from a variety of sources.
-Income from investors (Row 1a) includes the dollar amount of funds retained from the investment fund and/or the QEI, by the Applicant or its Affiliates, fees charged by the Applicant or its Affiliates at the investment fund level (e.g. syndication fees), etc. Income from the QALICB (Row 1b) includes interest income, any on-going or one-time fees charged to the QALICB by either the Applicant or its Subsidiary CDE(s), etc. Income from Affiliates (Row 1c) includes any income from Subsidiary CDE(s), the Controlling Entity, or any other Affiliate.
+Income from investors (Row 1a) includes the dollar amount of funds retained from the investment fund and/or the QEI, by the Applicant or its Affiliates, fees charged by the Applicant or its Affiliates at the investment fund level (e.g. syndication fees), etc. Income from the QALICB (Row 1b) includes interest income, any on-going or one-time fees charged to the QALICB by either the Applicant or its Subsidiary Allocatee(s), etc. Income from Affiliates (Row 1c) includes any income from Subsidiary Allocatee(s), the Controlling Entity, or any other Affiliate.
 Income from other sources (Row 1d), includes grants, revenue from other lines of business, etc.

 Applicants should list any income from previous NMTC Allocations that will be used to support operations related to managing their requested NMTC Allocation in the “Other Sources” category.
 Applicants must also include the projected value of any income from exit fees charged or residual value of the QLICI retained by the Applicant (either directly or through an Affiliate) in the appropriate row, even if the actual receipt of that income is at-risk and uncertain.
 This income should be listed in the year the value is most likely to be received or in the “After 2025” column.

 If an Affiliate receives any income from a QALICB or Investor and then passes this income through to the Applicant, this income must be listed in either Row 1a or Row 1b, based on the initial source of the income.
 This income should not be listed in Row 1c.
-Additionally, any income that is received at the Subsidiary CDE level and is not passed up to the Applicant must still be reported as income in Table D3.
+Additionally, any income that is received at the Subsidiary Allocatee level and is not passed up to the Applicant must still be reported as income in Table D3.

 Operating Expenses

 The Applicant’s operating expenses for the NMTC program include the NMTC-related expenses of the Applicant as well as any Subsidiaries and Affiliates.
-For example, annual audits of Subsidiary CDEs may be considered an expense of the Applicant and should be listed in Table D3, if the audits are paid for directly by the sub-CDEs.
+For example, annual audits of Subsidiary Allocatees may be considered an expense of the Applicant and should be listed in Table D3, if the audits are paid for directly by the Subsidiaries.
 Also, if the Applicant uses its Controlling Entity’s staff to manage the NMTC program, these staff expenses should be listed in Table D3.

 Table D3 provides two categories of expenses.
 The first category – fixed expenses – should include any expenses that are unlikely to change based on how many investments an Applicant makes.
 These expenses include items like staff costs, facilities/overhead, annual CDE audit, etc. The second category – variable expenses – includes expenses that vary based on the number of investments an Applicant makes or has under management in a given year.
-These expenses may include transaction closing expenses, sub-CDE audit expenses, etc.
+These expenses may include transaction closing expenses, Subsidiary Allocatee audit expenses, etc.

-Profit/ (Loss)
+Profit/(Loss)